Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there time limits or restrictions for bringing claims under warranties?

-It is common practice to limit the time within which aggrieved parties may bring claims under the representations and warranties.
+Although, under Belgian civil law, the legal statute of limitation for bringing contractual claims is 10 years, it is common practice to limit the time within which aggrieved parties may bring claims under the representations and warranties.
 While this time limit usually depends on the size and the nature of the transaction, the average time limit is considered to be one to three years.

 Tax and fees